nemesis122/Wiki-ARC-from-AuxXxilium/Arc:-Direct-Boot-Option.md

-Please activate Arc - Advanced - Direct Boot
+Please set Arc - Advanced - Direct Boot - "true"

  - If you have problems to start the DSM
  - If your Hardware will not be found while boot to DSM